MBunko/Project-1/README.md

 Throughout the project various software has been used in the creation, testing, and implementation of the application.
 Some of these software will be covered in more depth later in the readme but this section will show a few diagrams to generally show and explain the software implemented.

-To start the applciation was created using Flask which is a python based micro-framework.
-As a micro-framework Flask has low built in fucntionality but has many possible extensions making it very flexible and therefore ideal for a simple project such as this.
+To start the application was created using Flask which is a python based micro-framework.
+As a micro-framework Flask has low built in functionality but has many possible extensions making it very flexible and therefore ideal for a simple project such as this.
 All installed extensions can be found in the requirements.txt file within this repo.

 ### ERD

-An ERD is an entry relationship diagram and is used to show the relatinships between 2 or more tables within a database.
+An ERD is an entry relationship diagram and is used to show the relationships between 2 or more tables within a database.
 For this project my database tables were created with the create.py and models.py files that can be found within this repository and were created in a private MySQL server on Google cloud platform (GCP) to keep the databases secure and directly accessible by me only.
-MySql has been used because the applciation has been made using Flask which has extensions that make it compatable with MySQL meaning the database tables can be easily created, viewed, modified and deleted from the front end all through functionality created by Flask.
+MySql has been used because the application has been made using Flask which has extensions that make it compatible with MySQL meaning the database tables can be easily created, viewed, modified and deleted from the front end all through functionality created by Flask.

 Below is my initial ERD created at the very start of the project before I fully understood the tools I would be using to create the application: